Jarvis Leadership Program

 The Honors College at East Carolina University is a diverse intellectual community for academically talented students of strong character.
 Our students engage in stimulating coursework that spans disciplines across campus, providing for a challenging and innovative curricular and co-curricular model.
 Honors students are provided with the opportunity to engage in immersive service-learning, undergraduate research, and pre-professional experiences throughout their undergraduate years.
 Students will leave the Honors College with a foundation of skills and experiences designed to make them competitive for graduate programs, scholarships, and careers following graduation.
 The Honors College provides students with a living-learning community that allows for the natural formation of study groups, connections to students in similar classes, and a supportive network of academically talented peers.
 Admission to the Honors College at East Carolina University is competitive and by invitation.

-For 2013-2014, the Honors College Living-Learning Community will be housed in Garrett Hall on the West Neighborhood of campus.
+For 2014-2015, the Honors College Living-Learning Community is housed in Garrett Hall on the West Neighborhood of campus.
+For 2015-2016, the Honors College LLC will be housed in the new Gateway Hall.
 Questions specific to the Honors College Living-Learning Community can be directed to:

 Music Living-Learning Community